 Mark Breadner, OCT

 Mr. Breadner founded the first ever FIRST Robotics team from Canada in 1998 from Woburn Collegiate in Toronto.
 During 2002 and 2003 Mr. Breadner was Director of Robotics for the Toronto District School Board in which capacity he also acted as Director of Canadian Association for Student Robotics (now FIRST Robotics Canada).
-In June 2010 Mr. Breadner was seconded from his Vice Principal role at the Toronto District School Board to FIRST Robotics Canada in order to serve as its Executive Director.
+In June 2010 Mr. Breadner was seconded from his Vice Principal role at the Toronto District School Board to FIRST Robotics Canada in order to serve as its President.
 Prior to entering a teaching career, Mr. Breadner worked as a systems engineer and marketing representative with IBM Canada.
 Education: B.Math (Waterloo), B.Ed (University of Toronto).

 Dorothy Byers is an educator with 40 years of experience in Ontario schools.
 In her most recent role as Head of School at St. Mildred’s-Lightbourn School, a not-for-profit independent school for girls in Oakville, ON, Dorothy, found her passion: nurturing and supporting STEM programs for girls.
 Prior to SMLS, she was a teacher and administrator in the Peel District School Board.
 Recently retired, Dorothy now has the time to fiercely promote opportunities for diversity in STEM fields through her role as Chair of the Board, FIRST Robotics Canada; she is the first woman internationally to assume such a position.
 With a Masters in Education in Curriculum Development, she is keenly aware of the impact of real world application of concepts on learning.
 Although her degrees are in English, Drama, and Geography, Dorothy is a closet engineer who learned from her dad who worked in STEM fields.